 Lipo batteries degrade over time, sometimes this degradation results in dead cells.
 It seems to be a waste to throw the whole pack away because other cells might still be working.
 In this post we will show you how to make a working LiPo by combining the good cells from multiple damaged/defective batteries.

-Warning: LiPo batteries can be very dangerous, and I don’t recommend doing this DIY hack.
-This is only for my personal reference.
-If you ignore this warning, you are doing so at your own risk, the author and OscarLiang.com are not responsible for any damage caused.
+Warning: LiPo batteries can be dangerous, please understand the risk before doing this DIY hack.
+If you are doing this hack, you are doing so at your own risk, the author and OscarLiang.com are not responsible for any fires or damage caused.

 What you need

 - Multiple LiPo batteries with dead cells (with enough good cells to make a working battery, for example for a 4S LiPo you need 4 good cells)

 - A multimeter to check battery cell voltages